ditzhaki/Spotify_Music_Popularity_Analysis/README.md

 ### Data Exploration

 During our data exploration phase, we decided to use the 'feature_importances' attribute as mentioned above.
-Our goal was to distinguish which faeture had the greatest impact on our results.
+Our goal was to distinguish which feature had the greatest impact on our results.
 We were surprised to see that Artist_followers was the most impactful when it came to predicting the Genre of a song as those two features are not typically thought to be directly related.

 ### Training and Testing Sets